 Architecture, initially limited within a definite school of thought and studio, has evolved and become more open to a wider audience both academically and professionally, starting from short films, documentaries, regular vlogs by practicing architects, display of interesting concepts, and tutorial videos.

-The architectural representation has been gaining popularity for quite some time both, amongst the professionals and the students.
+The architectural representation has been gaining popularity for quite some time both, amongst the professionals and students.
 There has been a constant effort to portray one’s work as par excellence.

 One channel, which has been quite demonstrative in this sphere is Show It Better.
 It is a channel that helps people learn various tips and tricks to achieve their visualization.
 It posts videos once every week and currently has 178K subscribers.